aforestsomewhere/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Katie Falà is a PhD student at the Vision 1 lab.
-Their research interests include bacterial genomics, quorum sensing and microbial ecology.
+I'm a PhD student with the Vision 1 lab at Teagasc, under Prof. Paul Cotter.
+My thesis (projected submission Autumn 2023) investigates bacterial quorum sensing using a combination of wet and dry lab approaches, with my main research interests being in bacterial genomics and microbial ecology.
+I am open to upcoming opportunities with like-minded collaborators, as well as connecting with other microbiologists grappling with similiar problems.

 {style="text-align: justify;"}